MaximeBreden/validated-PDE-integrator/README.md

-This repository contains the Matlab codes associated to the paper "Validated integration of semilinear parabolic PDEs" by Jan Bouwe van den Berg, Maxime Breden and Ray Sheombarsing.
+This repository contains the Matlab codes associated to the paper "Validated integration of semilinear parabolic PDEs" by Jan Bouwe van den Berg, Maxime Breden and Ray Sheombarsing (https://arxiv.org/abs/2305.08221).

 The main directory contains the code for all Theorems and Figures.
 The proofs make use of the Intlab toolbox (http://www.ti3.tu-harburg.de/intlab/).